Welcome to the show!

 Healthy Brain & Optimal Posture

-We’re also seeing that there’s a lot of the issues of going back to school with socializing.
+We’re also seeing that there’s a lot of issues around going back to school with socializing.
 If you’re having difficulties with speech, communicating, cognition and memory, that can be really taxing and embarrassing to be around new people.

 Commonly, people that have problems communicating after a concussion end up feeling self-conscious or feel that people will judge them because they’re mixing up their words.